SchneHa/P1-WiFi-Gateway/README.md

 P1-WiFi-Gateway with support for cFos Power Brain Wallbox

 P1 wifi gateway 2022

+Based on a repo of Ronald Leenes: https://github.com/romix123/P1-wifi-gateway

 This software combines various components in one handy package.
 The software runs on an ESP8266 board like the Wemos D1 mini or mini Pro and has a modest footprint.